Ingest and Retrieve Data on Managed Weaviateprivate

 "usage": { "total_tokens": 129 }

-Pure-keyword (BM25) results do not usually benefit much from reranking.
-If BM25 found a literal match, that is already a strong signal.
-Save the rerank pass for hybrid and pure-vector results where the top of the list is a fuzzy neighborhood of similar items, and where the latency budget allows the extra inference call.
+Pure keyword (BM25) results generally do not benefit from reranking.
+If BM25 returns a literal match, that is already a strong signal.
+Reranking is more useful for hybrid and pure vector results, where top candidates may be semantically similar and require additional scoring to order precisely.

 Best Practices

-• Plan for model immutability: The embedding model is fixed at collection creation.
-To change models, create a parallel collection, re-ingest, and use a collection alias for the cutover.
+- Plan for model immutability: The embedding model is fixed at collection creation time.
+To change models, create a new collection, re-ingest data, and use a collection alias for cutover.

 Next Steps